fja05680/pinkfish/examples/README.md

 - `follow-trend`: apply the same trading strategy to multiple securites, one at a time, and compare them
 - `golden-cross`: classic golden-cross/death-cross long term trading strategy
 - `merge-trades`: Compare regular trade log vs merged trade log using Scaling-in algorithm
+- `momentum`: A stock that's going up tends to keep going up...until it doesn't
 - `percent-allocate`: maintain a certain percentage allocation to a security
 - `pinkfish-challenge`: buy on the close on the SAME day a new 20 day high is set
 - `pyfolio-empyrical`: demonstrates integration with quantopian's pyfolio and empyrical libraries